Backwaters | Nature

 #10 of 23 Places to Visit in Palakkad

-At a distance of 3 Kms from Palakkad Railway Station, the Kalpathy Vishwanatha Swamy Temple is the oldest Shiva temple in this region.
+At a distance of 3 km from Palakkad Railway Station, the Kalpathy Vishwanatha Swamy Temple is an ancient Hindu temple situated in Palakkad.
+It is one of the best places to visit in Palakkad.

-Situated on the banks of Kalpathy River, the temple was built around 1425 AD by Kombi Achan, the raja of Palakkad.
-Legend has it that a Brahmin widow named Lakshmiammal went to Banaras and brought Lingam and installed in the present site.
-The location of the temple and steps leading to the river brings mind of a visitor the Banaras Temples on the bank of Ganges.
+Situated on the banks of Kalpathy River, the temple is dedicated to Lord Shiva.
+It was built around 1425 AD by Kombi Achan, the raja of Palakkad, and is one of the oldest Shiva temples in this region.
+Legend has it that a Brahmin widow named Lakshmiammal went to Banaras and brought Lingam and installed it in the present site.
+The location of the temple and steps leading to the river brings the mind of a visitor to the Banaras Temples on the bank of the Ganges.
 Hence this temple is called Half Banaras.

-The annual chariot festival is a popular event celebrated for 7 days in the month of November.
-On the last 3 days, beautifully decorated temple chariots are ceremoniously drawn through the streets by thousands of devotees.
-The festival is dominated by three magnificent chariots, bedecked with flowers and flags, each sanctified by the presence of the Lord.
+The annual chariot festival is a popular event celebrated for 7 days in November.
+In the last 3 days, beautifully decorated temple chariots are ceremoniously drawn through the streets by thousands of devotees.
+The .....

 Heritage | Pilgrimage